 How should companies best communicate about sustainability?
 Best practices

-For many companies, sustainable business practices have become a central pillar of their strategy.
-When the European Union adopted the Corporate Sustainability Reporting Directive (CSRD) in November 2022, more and more businesses were required to report on the impact of their activities on people and the environment.
-It’s all about more transparency and better quality of sustainability information!
-But how should you best approach this communication about sustainable business practices?
+For many companies, sustainable business has become a central pillar in their strategy.
+When the European Union adopted the Corporate Sustainability Reporting Directive (CSRD) in November 2022, more and more companies were required to report on the impact of their activities on people and the environment.
+It’s all about more transparency and better quality of sustainability information.
+But how do you best approach this communication about sustainable business?

 A proactive approach pays off

-Starting January 2025, the CSRD directive requires around two thousand larger Belgian companies to regularly compile a detailed report on, among other things, their environmental impact, personnel policies, measures against corruption and bribery, a nd compliance with human rights.
+Starting in January 2025, the CSRD directive requires around two thousand larger Belgian companies to regularly produce a detailed report on, among other things, their environmental impact, personnel policy, measures against corruption and bribery, and compliance with human rights.
 Although this directive has not yet been translated into Belgian law (the deadline for this was July 2024), most companies will still feel its impact.

-In addition to large enterprises, SMEs will also soon be required to report on sustainability.
-Customers and suppliers are raising the bar in this area.
-An entrepreneur who proactively responds to this will have a significant advantage over the competition.
+In addition to large enterprises, SMEs will soon also be required to report sustainably.
+Customers and suppliers are raising the bar higher and higher in this regard.
+An entrepreneur who proactively responds to this has a significant advantage over the competition.
 Here are four practical tips.

-Tip 1: Continuously communicate about sustainable business initiatives
+Tip 1: Communicate regularly about sustainable business initiatives

-Publishing an annual sustainability report is no longer enough to convince stakeholders of the seriousness and integrity of sustainability efforts.
-While such reports remain important, they are only one part of a broader communication approach.
-Entrepreneurs need to communicate regularly and proactively about their sustainability initiatives, including via social media, newsletters, blog posts, and videos.
-Ensure that the message is consistent and transparently shares the progress and challenges of sustainability efforts.
+Publishing an annual sustainability report is no longer sufficient to convince stakeholders of the seriousness and integrity of sustainability efforts.
+While such reports remain important, they are only one link in a broader communication approach.
+Entrepreneurs must communicate regularly and proactively about their sustainability initiatives through social media, newsletters, blog posts, and videos.
+Ensure that the message is consistent and that the progress and challenges of sustainability efforts are shared transparently.

 Tip 2: From compliance to opportunity

 The mandatory CSRD reporting requirements offer entrepreneurs unique opportunities to stand out from direct competitors.
-It’s about much more than compliance or adhering to existing regulations.
+It’s about much more than compliance with existing regulations.

 Tip 3: Maximize creative communication

-In a world where sustainability is increasingly becoming the norm, it is essential to stand out through creative communication.
+In a world where sustainability is becoming the norm, it is essential to stand out through creative communication.
 Look beyond traditional communication channels and formats.
-For instance, how about using storytelling as a powerful tool to hold stakeholders’ attention?
-Let employees talk about the sustainable initiatives they are involved in, or give customers insight into how they contribute to the company’s sustainability goals.
+How about storytelling as a powerful tool to capture the attention of stakeholders?
+Let employees speak about sustainable initiatives they are involved in, or give customers insight into how they contribute to the company’s sustainability goals.

-One of the most effective ways to build trust with stakeholders is by showing vulnerability in sustainability communication.
-This means that companies share not only their successes but also honestly discuss the challenges and failures they encounter along the way.
-Transparency about the obstacles to be overcome shows that a company is genuinely committed to sustainability, even when it gets tough.
+One of the most effective ways to build trust with stakeholders is to show vulnerability in communication about sustainability.
+This means that companies should share not only their successes but also be honest about the challenges and failures they encounter along the way.
+Transparency about the obstacles to overcome shows that a company is truly committed to sustainability, even when it gets tough.

 Vulnerability also means admitting that a company does not have all the answers or is still learning how to improve its impact.
-At a time when greenwashing is a growing problem, this honesty ensures a more authentic and credible image.
+In a time when greenwashing is a growing problem, this honesty creates a more authentic and credible image.

 14 redenen waarom jouw contentmarketing niet werkt